 The different types of ketogenic diets

-There are several different versions of the ketogenic diet.
+There are several different versions of the ketogenic diet, with varying amounts of fat and protein.
 Here are just a few:

 • Standard ketogenic diet (SKD): This is a low carb, moderate protein and high-fat diet, with 20% protein, 70% fat and only 10% carbs.